Loris94/MobiDev/README.md

 ## Client

-Once the app starts the first view that will load will be a list of all the settable parameters, click on the cell to edit (if editable) and on the switch to active the data gather.
+Once the app starts, the first view that loads is a list of all the settable parameters.
+Click on the cell to edit (if editable) and on the switch to toggle the data gather.

 ### Server
 Server address and port

-### Session
+### Session (optional)
 Session name (see later for explanation)

 ### Accelerometer/Gyroscope/Magnetometer/Compass